Enrique-Ruiz/Getting_Cleaning_Data/README.md

 	* 'tidyDF' then each field is summarized by getting the mean of each field (excluding the grouping fields)

+	* The library 'reshape' is loaded to allow the melting of the data set into a 'tall, skinny' format grouping the data by each reading type

 	* Finally 'tidyDF' is written to a "tidy_dataset.txt" using write.table()